 Once you have been accepted and paid your tuition, you’ll be assigned to an academic advisor who will help you select and register for the appropriate 100 or 200-level courses.
-Dual enrollment students can enroll in up to 7 hours per semester.
+Dual enrollment students can enroll in up to seven credit hours per semester.

 To continue in the program once enrolled, you must maintain a minimum GPA of 2.0 in your courses.

 All dual enrolled students must obtain an official Lynn University student identification card (Lynn One card) to be admitted to campus and use campus facilities.

 - Fill out the Campus ID card form.